 Are you a freelancer?
 One important thing you need to know how to do is calculate your hourly rates correctly.
 Read more about this at Jan Tissler in his article How to Avoid Typical Freelancer Mistakes.

-You can save even more money with managed hosting:
+You can save even more money with a managed WordPress hosting:

 - There's less downtime of your website and thus less loss of earnings.
 For example, through proper testing in the staging environment or by quickly restoring backups in an emergency.

 - Avoid security risks through late updates of WordPress, WooCommerce, plugins & co.